suneeta-mall/suneeta-mall.github.io/_posts/2019-12-23-Reproducible-ml-pipeline-k8s.md

 *Figure 1: Version control explained by [XKCD][git_xkcd]*

-In this post, we will be looking at building an end to end fully automated ML pipeline that can maintain full provenance across entire ML system.
-In my view, a standard machine learning workflow looks like one below:
+In this post, we will be looking at building an end to end fully automated ML pipeline that can maintain full provenance across the entire ML system.
+In my view, a standard machine learning workflow looks like the one below:

 >![](/images/ai-workflow.jpg)
 *Figure 2: Machine Learning end to end system*